Affiliate links on Android Authority may earn us a commission. Learn more.

 Samsung Galaxy S21 series prices: $799 — $1,199

 Samsung’s bottom line took a big hit in 2020 when the Galaxy S20 series failed to woo consumers.
-This year, the company rectified that mistake by drastically reducing the cost of entry for the Galaxy S21 family.
+In 2021, the company rectified that mistake by drastically reducing the cost of entry for the Galaxy S21 family.
 And it didn’t even need to slash the overall quality by much to do it.

-The lowest-end Galaxy S21 starts at $799.
-That price gets you the brand new Qualcomm Snapdragon 888 processor (or the Exynos 2100 in other parts of the world).
-It also gets you a solid triple-lens rear camera setup, a fine amount of RAM and internal storage, and a cool new design aesthetic that looks pretty classy.
+The lowest-end Galaxy S21 started at $799.
+That price got you the mighty Qualcomm Snapdragon 888 processor (or the Exynos 2100 in other parts of the world).
+It also got you a solid triple-lens rear camera setup, a fine amount of RAM and internal storage, and a cool new design aesthetic that looked pretty classy.

 In another smart move, Samsung kept its “everything but the kitchen sink” mentality with the Galaxy S21 Ultra.
-That phone has almost no compromises when compared to the Galaxy S20 Ultra, yet still comes in at $200 cheaper at $1,199.
+That phone had almost no compromises when compared to the Galaxy S20 Ultra, yet it still came in at $200 cheaper for just $1,199.
 This lineup is probably Samsung’s most inclusive ever.
 It allows buyers from all over the budget spectrum to get themselves a Galaxy S phone.

 Samsung Galaxy S prices: The historical picture

 Below, you’ll find a chart that gives a bird’s eye view of the main entries in the entire Galaxy S family.
-You can see the pricing steadily increases over time, but there’s plenty of fluctuations from year to year.
-Be sure to note that huge dive from last year to now.
+You can see the pricing steadily increases over time, but there are plenty of fluctuations from year to year.
+Be sure to note that huge dive from 2020 to now.

-Although we can’t see into the future, this chart does make it seem like Samsung Galaxy S prices in 2020 will be as high as they go for quite a while.
-Unless global economies magically rebound over the next 10 months or so, it’s highly unlikely Samsung would attempt to go as high as Galaxy S20 pricing any time soon.
+Although we can’t see into the future, this chart does make it seem like Samsung Galaxy S prices in 2023 will be as high as they go for quite a while.
+Unless global economies magically rebound, it’s doubtful that Samsung will attempt to go as high as Galaxy S20 pricing soon.